Follow FMCA’s simple steps to help find the best fuel savings because no one likes paying more at the pump, especially when it comes to RV travel.

 Supermarket loyalty accounts can mean savings, and some of the large chains give points that add up to a fuel discount after you reach a certain amount.
 Some large chains even offer “double” or “triple points” during the summer months, which is considered the typical road trip season.
 It’s usually easy and free to sign up for loyalty cards.

-With all special offers, it’s important to always read the fine print.
+With all the special offers, it’s important to always read the fine print.
 Be a smart consumer and do your homework.
 With a little planning, you CAN save at the pump.

 This information is for educational purposes.
 FMCA shall not be responsible nor retain liability for RVer’s use of the provided information.
 Prior to making any RV service decision, you are advised to consult with an RV professional.